jberkenbilt/qfs/README.md

     * `repo:` -- scan repository with repo encoding awareness
     * `repo:$site` -- scan repository copy of site database for given site
-      * Example: to see what a different site may have in a particular directory, you could run `qfs scan repo:other-site -include some/path`
+      * Example: to see what a different site may have in a particular directory, you could run `qfs scan repo:other-site --include some/path`
     * `s3://bucket[/prefix]` -- general concurrent S3 scan, much faster than `aws s3 ls`
-      * `-db` is ignored
+      * `--db` is ignored
-      * With `-long`, output `mtime size key`; otherwise, just output `key`
+      * With `--long`, output `mtime size key`; otherwise, just output `key`
       * Output order is non-deterministic
   * _filter options_
-  * `-db` -- optionally specify an output database; if not specified, write to stdout in human-readable form
+  * `--db` -- optionally specify an output database; if not specified, write to stdout in human-readable form
-  * `-f` -- include only files and symlinks
+  * `-f|--files-only` -- include only files and symlinks
-  * `-no-special` -- omit special files (devices, pipes, sockets)
+  * `--no-special` -- omit special files (devices, pipes, sockets)
-  * `-top path` -- specify top-level directory of repository for `repo:...` only
+  * `--top path` -- specify top-level directory of repository for `repo:...` only
   * Only when output is stdout (not a database):
-    * `-long` -- if writing to stdout, include uid/gid data, which is usually omitted
+    * `--long` -- if writing to stdout, include uid/gid data, which is usually omitted
 * `diff` -- compare two inputs, possibly applying additional filters (replaces `qsdiff`)
   * See [Diff Format](#diff-format)
   * Positional: twice: input, then output directory or database
   * _filter options_
-  * `-non-file-times` -- include modification time changes of non-files, which are usually ignored
+  * `--non-file-times` -- include modification time changes of non-files, which are usually ignored
-  * `-no-ownerships` -- ignore uid/gid changes
+  * `--no-ownerships` -- ignore uid/gid changes
-  * `-checks` -- output conflict checking data
+  * `--checks` -- output conflict checking data
 * `init-repo` -- initialize a repository
   * See [Sites](#sites)
-  * `-clean-repo` -- removes all objects under the prefix that are not included by the filter.
+  * `--clean-repo` -- removes all objects under the prefix that are not included by the filter.
 This includes objects that weren't put there by qfs.
-  * `-migrate` -- converts an area in S3 populated by `aws s3 sync` to qfs -- see [Migration From S3 Sync](#migration-from-s3-sync).
+  * `--migrate` -- converts an area in S3 populated by `aws s3 sync` to qfs -- see [Migration From S3 Sync](#migration-from-s3-sync).
 * `init-site` -- initialize a new site
   * See [Sites](#sites)
 * `push`
   * See [Sites](#sites)
-  * `-cleanup` -- cleans junk files
+  * `--cleanup` -- cleans junk files
-  * `-n` -- perform conflict checking but make no changes
+  * `-n|--no-op` -- perform conflict checking but make no changes
 * `pull`
   * See [Sites](#sites)
-  * `-n` -- perform conflict checking but make no changes
+  * `-n|--no-op` -- perform conflict checking but make no changes
-  * `-local-filter` -- use the local filter; useful for pulling after a filter change
+  * `--local-filter` -- use the local filter; useful for pulling after a filter change
 * `push-db` -- regenerate local db and push to repository
   * When followed by `pull`, this can be used to revert a site to the state of the repo.
 * `push-times` -- list the times at which pushes were made; useful for `list-versions` and `get`
 * `list-versions path` -- list all known versions of file in the repository at or below a specified path.
 For this to be useful, bucket versioning should be enabled.
   * _filter options_
-  * `-not-after timestamp` -- list versions no later than the given time.
+  * `--not-after timestamp` -- list versions no later than the given time.
 The timestamp may be specified as either an epoch time with second or millisecond granularity or a string of the form `yyyy-mm-dd` or `yyyy-mm-dd_hh:mm:ss`.
 Epoch times are always interpreted as UTC.
 The other format is interpreted as local time.
 Note that S3 version timestamp granularity is one second.
-  * `-long` --show key and version
+  * `--long` --show key and version
 * `get path save-location` -- copy a file/directory from the repository and save relative to the specified location; `save-location/path` must not exist.
   * _filter options_
-  * `-as-of timestamp` -- get the file as it existed in the repository at the given time.
-The timestamp has the same format as `-not-after` for `list-versions`.
+  * `--as-of timestamp` -- get the file as it existed in the repository at the given time.
+The timestamp has the same format as `--not-after` for `list-versions`.
 * `sync src dest` -- synchronize the destination directory with the source directory subject to filtering rules.
 Files are added, updated, or removed from dest so that dest contains only files from src that are included by the filters.
   * _filter options_
-  * `-n` -- report what would be done without doing it
+  * `-n|--no-op` -- report what would be done without doing it

 # Filters